aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 ## Static files

+### Override

 You may also override any static file found in [stadsarkiv_client/static](/stadsarkiv_client/static)

 E.g. if you only want to alter the `logo` and the `favicon` you need to create a `static/assets/default_logo.png` and `static/assets/favicon.ico` in your `example-config-simple` directory.

 If you just want to change the color scheme you can create a `static/assets/css/light.css` file.
 Here are all the colors of the default theme defined.
 You may override any of them.

-An easy way to add custom css and js is just to create a `assets/css/local.css` and `assets/css/local.js` file.
+An easy way to add custom css and js is just to create a `static/assets/css/local.css` and `static/assets/js/local.js` file.
 These files are loaded in the base templates if they exist.
 The css file is loaded as the last css file in the `head` block.
 The js file is loaded as the last js file in the `head` block.

+### Settings